-We believe that international standards should be respected and that free, prior and informed consent should prevail regarding all issues that impact the Rights of Indigenous People as set out in ILO Convention 169, the United Nations Declaration on the Rights of Indigenous Peoples and in accordance with the American Convention on the Rights of Indigenous Peoples, in order that participation of the Xinka People is not narrowly limited or subject to coercion.
+We believe that international standards should be respected and that free, prior, and informed consent should prevail regarding all issues that impact the Rights of Indigenous People as set out in ILO Convention 169, the United Nations Declaration on the Rights of Indigenous Peoples, and following the American Convention on the Rights of Indigenous Peoples, so that participation of the Xinka People is not narrowly limited or subject to coercion.

 We express our concern regarding the threats and intimidation against Quelvin Otoniel Jiménez Villalta, legal counsel for the Xinka People’s Parliament.
 Mr. Jiménez Villalta has also been subject to spurious accusations for demanding the consultation process be transparent and in strict alignment with international standards regarding Indigenous Peoples’s rights and the Constitutional Court’s orders laid out in resolution 4785-2017.

 As organizations that seek to ensure respect for human rights, we express our deep concern regarding the disinformation, stigmatization, and threats against the Xinka People and members of the Peaceful Resistance of Santa Rosa, Jalapa, and Jutiapa.

 As members of the international community: